 The adverse health effects of VOCs are scientifically proven and are adequately demonstrated in the technical literature.
 VOCs not only have an effect on room occupants on their own, they also always do in the sum of several simultaneously occurring substances.
-In addition to the consideration of individual substances, sum concentrations (TVOC, TSVOC, \sum VOC without LCI) also play a central role in the assessment of health hazards and must therefore be considered.
+In addition to the analysis of individual substances, sum concentrations (TVOC, TSVOC, VOC without LCI) also play a central role in the assessment of health hazards.